0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomSequence2.png" alt="">

 A file mapping is essentially a section object , with ```CreateFileMapping``` being a wrapper around ```NtCreateSection```.
 To write to a mapped file , an application maps a view of the file to the process and operates on the pages backing the view directly, as a result the corresponding PTEs are marked as dirty , when the virtual address range is flushed or unmapped the dirty PTE bit is "pushed out" to the PFN (i.e. the Modified bit gets set).
-Mofidied PFNs are written out back to storage asynchrnously by one of the page writers , for file backed sections by the mapped page writer , and for pagefile backed sections by the modified page writer.<br/>
+Mofidied PFNs are written out back to storage asynchronously by one of the page writers , for file backed sections by the mapped page writer , and for pagefile backed sections by the modified page writer.<br/>

 From the ransomware perspective this is great , the actual write to the file seems as if it was originated from the system process, it can even happen after the process is terminated , and since the ransomware process itself only interacts with memory rather than disk , it's also much faster.
 Our goal is to be able not only to detect those mapped page writer encryptions , but to pinpoint back at the malicious process behind them.<br/>

-### Synhcrnous Flush
+### Synchronous flush
-Whilst I personally haven't seen such usage in ransomwares, an application can explictly call  ```FlushViewOfFile``` to flush changes back to storage synchrnously , in which case the nature of the paging write is different.<br/>
+Whilst I personally haven't seen such usage in ransomwares, an application can explictly call  ```FlushViewOfFile``` to flush changes back to storage synchronously , in which case the nature of the paging write is different.<br/>
 ```FlushViewOfFile``` maps to ```MmFlushVirtualMemory``` in ntos , which in turn calls ```MmFlushSectionInternal``` as shown below : <br/>
 <img src="{{ site.url }}{{ site.baseurl }}/images/AcquireCc.png" alt="">